^

 • Increased physical activity

-If stomach pain occurs immediately after eating, it may indicate chronic gastritis.
-If the pain occurs immediately after eating and lasts an hour and a half - this can be a sign of a stomach ulcer.
-If the pain occurs after an hour and a half - it may be peptic ulcer ulcer (pylorus).
+If the pain in the stomach occurs immediately after eating, it may indicate chronic gastritis.
+If the pain occurs immediately after eating and lasts for an hour and a half, it may be a sign of a stomach ulcer.
+If the pain occurs after an hour and a half, it may be a pyloric canal (gatekeeper) ulcer.

-If pain occurs mostly at night, accompanied by a feeling of hunger, it can be caused by a duodenal ulcer or stomach ulcer.
+If the pain occurs mainly at night, accompanied by a feeling of hunger, it may be caused by an ulcer of the duodenum or stomach.
 Or the cause may be duodenitis.

 Let's take a closer look at the diseases that can cause stomach pain.